Dublin

 In October 2022, the Court dealt[92] with a Dublin Bulgaria case, the Afghan complainant was suffering from health problems and drug addiction.
 He had been detained and mistreated in Bulgaria.
 The application for readmission to Bulgaria did not contain any information on the man’s health condition and remained unanswered.
 The SEM used text modules to state that there were no indications of systemic deficiencies in Bulgaria and that the country had sufficient infrastructure.
 On the one hand, the Court considered the legally relevant medical facts to be incomplete.
 It also states that it cannot be assumed without further ado that the conditions in Bulgaria meet the requirements of international law.
 Furthermore, in view of the protection quotas for Afghans in Bulgaria, the Court considered it questionable whether the Bulgarian authorities take sufficient account of the non-refoulement requirement.
 Furthermore, the SEM had failed to deal with the effects of the war in Ukraine.
 Next, the SEM was asked to comment on the admissibility and reasonableness of a transfer to Bulgaria against the background of the OSAR report on police violence in Bulgaria and Croatia.[93]

 Malta: According to its own manual,[94] the SEM does not transfer vulnerable asylum seekers to Malta if they are facing detention.
-4 transfers took place to Malta under the Dublin Regulation in 2022, compared to 1 in 2021.
-No transfer took place under the readmission agreement in 2022, compared to 1 in 2021.
-[95]
+4 transfers took place to Malta under the Dublin Regulation in 2023.
+This is the same number of transfers as took place in 2022.[95]

 The facts of the case: The complainant from Syria sought asylum in Switzerland on 29 March 2019.
 He entered the Dublin area via Croatia and, according to his own statements, had previously been deported to Bosnia 18 times under duress and ill-treatment by the Croatian authorities.
 Due to his registration in Croatia, the SEM requested a transfer based on Article 13(1) of the Dublin III Regulation (take charge), and Croatia agreed.
 The SEM then issued a non-admission decision, which was successfully challenged twice by the complainant, as the SEM had not fully ascertained the facts of the case.
 In particular, the SEM was requested to clarify whether the Croatian asylum system had systemic deficiencies and to analyse the push-back practice; moreover, the SEM had not examined the complainant’s individual submissions with regard to a possible inadmissibility or unreasonableness of the transfer to Croatia.
 In March 2020, the SEM issued a NEE decision for the third time, and an appeal against this decision was again filed with the Federal Administrative Court.
 (FAC).
 The latter took three years to issue its reference judgement E-1488/2020 of 22 March 2023.)